auth0/docs/articles/cms/wordpress/configuration.md

 * **Extra Settings:** A valid JSON object that includes options to call Lock with.
 This overrides all other options set above.
 For a list of available options, see [Lock: User configurable options](/libraries/lock/customization) (e.g.: `{"disableResetAction": true }`).
 Option name is `extra_conf`.

-* **Custom signup fields:** This field is the JSON that describes the custom signup fields for lock.
-It should be a valid json and allows the use of functions (for validation).
+* **Custom Signup Fields:** This field is the JSON that describes the custom signup fields for lock.
+It should be a valid JSON and allows the use of functions (for validation).
 [More info here](/libraries/lock/v11/configuration#additionalsignupfields-array-).
 Option name is `custom_signup_fields`.

-* **Twitter Consumer Key and Secret:** The credentials from your Twitter application.
-For instructions on creating an app on Twitter, see [Obtain Consumer and Secret Keys for Twitter](/connections/social/twitter).
-Option names are `social_twitter_key` and `social_twitter_secret`.

-* **Facebook app key and app secret:** The credentials from your Facebook application.
-For instructions on creating an app on Facebook, see [Obtain an App ID and App Secret for Facebook](/connections/social/facebook).
-Option names are `social_facebook_key` and `social_facebook_secret`.

 * **Auth0 Server Domain:** The Auth0 domain, it is used by the setup wizard to fetch your account information.
 Option name is `auth0_server_domain`.